gohugoio/hugo/content/taxonomies/overview.md

 ## Example

-For example if I was writing about movies I may want the following
+For example, if I was writing about movies, I may want the following
 taxonomies:

 * Actors